-Okay, this can be a lot of paperwork, and I’ve been reminded of that by my team members at San Antonio Sports.
-But I also apply to the theory of “being hit by a bus,” and the potential need for someone to pick up the organizational ball and run with it.
+Yes, this can be a lot of paperwork.
+I’ve been reminded of that by my team members at San Antonio Sports.
+But I also believe in planning for the “what if” scenario.
+If something happens and another person needs to pick up the organizational ball and run with it, your written plans, contacts, schedules and checklists can make that possible.

-This year, my advice for organizing successful events focuses on the following key points designed to inspire the planning efforts of your particular event.
-This is intended to be a general checklist and it should lead to detailed budgets, equipment lists and timelines.
-For further information on event management and operations, contact me at billhanson46@gmail.com.
+The following 88 tips are designed to inspire the planning efforts for your event.
+This is intended as a general checklist that should lead to detailed budgets, equipment lists and timelines.
+For more helpful information on event management and operations, download the free [A to Z Guide to Organizing a Sports Event].

 - Put everything in writing.